SandorGyorfi/ShopMaster/readme.md

 A special thanks to all the creators, instructors, and contributors who share their knowledge and expertise through these platforms.

-&nbsp;

 # Credits

-&nbsp;

 ### Code and Content

-All the code and content for this application were written and developed by [Sandor Gyorfi](https://github.com/SandorGyorfi).
+All the code and content for this application were written and developed by [Sandor Gyorfi](https://github.com/sandorgyorfi).
 You have poured your time and effort into building a user-friendly and efficient shopping list management tool.

-### Contributions

-While this application was primarily developed by [Sandor Gyorfi](https://github.com/yourusername), it's always open for contributions and improvements from the community.
-If you'd like to contribute, feel free to fork this repository and submit pull requests.

 ## Acknowledgements